-Alcohol Rehab at Huntington Beach Treatment Center
+Alcohol Detox at HB Treatment Center

 If you have been drinking excessively and you stop drinking suddenly, you may experience one or more alcohol withdrawal symptoms.
 Depending on your past alcohol use, these symptoms can range from mild and uncomfortable to severe and potentially life-threatening.